yaronf/I-D/STAR/draft-sheffer-acme-star.md

 ## Termination
 {: #proto-termination}

-DNO requests termination of the STAR certificate by including the previously obtained identifier in a STAR certificate termination request to the ACME interface.
+The DNO may request early termination of the STAR certificate by including the Order ID in a certificate termination request to the ACME interface, defined below.
-After CA receives and verifies the request, it shall:
+After the CA receives and verifies the request, it shall:

 - Cancel the automatic renewal process for the STAR certificate;
-- Change the certificate publication resource to return an error indicating the termination of the delegation to external clients, including the CDN;
+- Change the certificate publication resource to return an error indicating the termination of the delegation to external clients, including the CDN.

 Note that it is not necessary to explicitly revoke the short-term certificate.